honeycombio/terraform-provider-honeycombio/docs/resources/board.md

 * `query_id` - (Required) The ID of the Query to run.
 * `query_annotation_id` - (Optional) The ID of the Query Annotation to associate with this query.
 * `dataset` - (Deprecated) The dataset this query is associated with.
-* `caption` - (Optional) A description of the query that will be displayed on the board.
-Supports markdown.
+* `caption` - (Optional) Descriptive text to contextualize the Query within the Board.
+Supports Markdown.
 * `graph_settings` - (Optional) A map of boolean toggles to manages the settings for this query's graph on the board.
 If a value is unspecified, it is assumed to be false.
 Currently supported toggles are: